%20_35.jpg)

 Contributions: ideation, form exploration, interface design,

-video design, surface and hardware modeling, visualization
+surface and hardware modeling, visualization

 Forgetting what you want to do.